 Students must meet the specified program criteria in order to be awarded the Doctor of Nursing practice degree with emphasis in one of the following program options:

-Family Nurse Practitioner, Pediatric Nurse Practitioner, Family Psychiatric & Mental Health Nurse Practitioner, Pediatric Clinical Nurse Specialist, Adult-Gerontology Clinical Nurse Specialist, or Nursing Leadership and Innovations in Health Care.
+Family Nurse Practitioner, Pediatric Nurse Practitioner, Psychiatric Mental Health Nurse Practitioner (Across the Lifespan), Pediatric Clinical Nurse Specialist, Adult-Gerontology Clinical Nurse Specialist, or Nursing Leadership and Innovations in Health Care.